-- (1) Where the offence of rape is committed by one or more persons in a group of persons, each person in the group committing or abetting the commission of the offence is deemed to have committed gang rape. - (2) Every person who is convicted of gang rape shall be sentenced to imprisonment for life, regardless of the actual role he played in the rape.
+- (1) Where the offence of rape is committed by one or more persons in a group of persons, each person in the group committing or abetting the commission of the offence is deemed to have committed gang rape. - (2) Subject to provision of subsection (3), every person who is convicted to gang rape shall be sentenced to imprisonment for life, regardless of the actual role he played in the rape. - (3) Where the commission or abetting the commission of a gang rape involves a person of or under the age of eighteen years the court shall, in lieu of sentence of imprisonment, impose a sentence of corporal punishment based on the actual role he played in the rape.